theorangepotato/programming-languages-2019/Lambda-Calculus/README.md

 7) Run `mv ../grammar/*.hs .`.
 This copies the files produced by bnfc.
 Study how `AbsLambdaNewfeature.hs` changed now.
 Adapt the interpreter accordingly (this can take a while and is the item that may require the largest amount of work).

-8) Run `stack build`.
+8) Run `../stack build`.
 Debug the interpreter if it does not compile.

 9) Write a test program and save it in test/test.lc.
-Run the test program via `stack exec LambdaNewfeature-exe test/test.cf'.
+Run the test program via `../stack exec LambdaNewfeature-exe ../test/test.cf'.
 If not all tests run according to what you expect go back to 7).

 10) Release your new programming language.